Lingua Latina, by Hans Orberg, saved my teaching career.

 For now, I am keeping the price low.
 Next year… well, we will see.

 Sign up.
-You have nothing to loose, and an impressive skill to gain.
+You have nothing to lose, and an impressive skill to gain.

 See you in class!